BLouzada/random-song/README.md

 ### TODO's

+* Add index.ts to simplify imports on components
 * Improve layout (There is no style 'til now)
 * Add tests (any kind of tests)
 * Add two way data-binding on artist and artist-spotify-uri to dynamically update it.